Netflix-Skunkworks/titus-isolate/README.md

 * error count: indicates how many events it failed to process

 ### Specifying custom placement constraints
-For debugging purposes or experiments, it might be useful to specify custom constraints to the placement oof the containers one wants.
+For debugging purposes or experiments, it might be useful to specify custom constraints to the placement of the containers one wants.
 `titus-isolate` and its remote service counterpart offer an API to do so.
 Note that this mode of operation is only designed for manual one-off interventions on specific machines by responsible users and in particular should **NOT** be automated against.